Nannndini/KTP/README.md

 See the LICENSE file for details.

 Contact
 Have questions?
-Reach out via GitHub Issues or [email@example.com].
+Reach out via GitHub Issues.

-yaml
-Copy
-Edit

----

 ### **Optional Enhancements**